SatelliteShorelines/CoastSeg/README.md

 3. CoastSat functionality downloads imagery, archives, cloud masking, tidal corrections
 4. Data converted to xarrays
 5. Zoo models act on xarray datacubes

+### This toolbox will attempt to be fully automated

+this toolbox will attempt to use semantic segmentation on deep learning models trained on large labeled datasets

+this will hopefully cirumvent two limitations in the current CoastSat workflow
+- Coastsat uses a user-defined reference shoreline
+- Coastsat relies on user-modified classifiers

+The expected user experience will be:

+1. define ROI graphically / interactively
+2. use coastsat to download imagery
+3. user selects a pre-trained segmentation model
+4. user applies model to a large region
+5. optionally, user interactively refines segmentation by selecting different or more models to ensemble until they are satisfied with the result
+5. outputs would replace the segmentation outputs of coastsat (or they could be cleverly combined, TBD)
+6. we would modify CoastSat Shoreline change analysis functions in a web map (ipyleaflet) environment
+7. we would apply CoastSat tidal corretions
+8. Install and activate the FES global tide model (like Inlet Tracker)